sagemath/trac_to_gh/Issue 8133.md

 Keywords: dirichlet characters

-The current representation of Dirichlet characters as something like `[1,zeta6,-1]` is not very helpful, especially because it is not even clear what generator we are taling about in (Z/N)*.
+The current representation of Dirichlet characters as something like `[1,zeta6,-1]` is not very helpful, especially because it is not even clear what generator we are talking about in (Z/N)*.

 Issue created by migration from https://trac.sagemath.org/ticket/8133